Motion Planning Transformers: A Motion Planning Framework for Mobile Robots: Experiments

-We created a simulated dataset for the environments and robot models mentioned above.
-We collected 25 paths for random start and goal pairs for 1750 environments using RRT* for both the Random Forest and Maze environments for the point robot.
-For the Dubins Car Model, we collected 50 paths for random start and goal pairs for 1000 environments using SST.
-All maps used for training were of size 480$\times$480.

-\subsubsection{Training}

-The anchor points are classified as positive if they represent a path patch and negative otherwise.
-All anchor points near the given path up to 0.7 meters are considered positive, and the rest are considered background.
-For the Dubins Car Model, we used the robot's position alone to pick the positive anchor points.
-Similar to \cite{NIPS2015_14bfa6bb}, RPN was trained with each mini-batch containing a single planning problem, with a 1:2 ratio of positive and negative samples.
-The negative samples are randomly sampled from the set of negative anchor points.
+\subsection{Training}

+The MPT model is trained in an end-to-end fashion under supervision similar to \cite{girshick2015fast}.
+Each mini-batch is formed from a single planning problem containing positive and negative anchor points.
+We define positive anchor points as those within 0.7m distance to the trajectory, while all other anchor points are considered negative samples.
+For training, negative anchor points are randomly chosen to have a ratio of 1:1 of positive and negative samples.
+For the Dubins Car Model, each positive anchor point had an orientation associated with it.
+This orientation was the average of all the orientations of the trajectory within 0.7m of the path.

-We trained the network by minimizing the cross-entropy loss for the select few anchor points using the Adam optimizer \citep{DBLP:journals/corr/KingmaB14} with $\beta_1 = 0.9$, $\beta_2=0.98$, and $\epsilon=1e^{-9}$.
+We trained the network by minimizing the cross-entropy loss for the anchor points and maximizing cosine similarity measure for the orientation using the Adam optimizer \cite{DBLP:journals/corr/KingmaB14} with $\beta_1 = 0.9$, $\beta_2=0.98$, and $\epsilon=1e^{-9}$.
 We varied the learning rate as proposed in \cite{nips_attention} with warm-up steps of 3200.
-Each model was trained for 70k epochs with a batch size of 400.
-The models were trained on one machine with 4 NVIDIA 2080GTX graphics card and took 30hrs to train.
+Each model was trained for 100 epochs with a batch size of 128.
+The models were trained on one machine with 4 NVIDIA 2080GTX graphics card.
+The MPT model for the Point Robot took 21hrs and for the Dubins Car took 12hrs to train.